hughobrien/psu-constitution/README.md

 21. University – University of Limerick, as defined in the Universities Act 1997

-22. University Day – is 9am – 5pm on a Monday, Tuesday, Wednesday, Thursday or Friday during the semester, excluding University Holidays.
+22. University Day – is 09:00 to 17:00 on a Monday, Tuesday, Wednesday, Thursday or Friday during the semester, excluding University Holidays.

 ## Schedule 1: Membership Rights